thephpleague/csv/upgrading/upgrading-6.0.md

 $another_reader2 = $reader->newReader();
 ~~~

-## Already Deprecated Methods in 5.5, Removed in 6.0
+## Already deprecated methods in 5.0 series, removed in 6.0

 - `setSortBy`: the method was already deprecated since version 5.2 and replaced by `addSortBy`.
 - `setFilter`: the method was already deprecated since version 5.1 and replaced by `addFilter`.